Introduction #

 Infinitesimal variations #

 Suppose q(t)q(t) is a path, and let qϵq^{\epsilon} be a variation of this.
 We need a way of parameterising this in terms of a Euclidean variation.
-Looking at [eqQuaternionEOM] we can write
+In general we can write

 qϵ(t)=q(t)eϵη(t),q^{\epsilon}(t)=q(t)e^{\epsilon\eta(t)},